luigifcruz/CyberEther/README.md

 });

 // Performing the implementation with the CUDA implementation.
-// This expects the input buffer to be local to the GPU (Vector<Device::CUDA>). fft = Block<FFT, Device::CUDA>({
+// This expects the input buffer to be local to the GPU (Tensor<Device::CUDA>). fft = Block<FFT, Device::CUDA>({
     .size = stream.size(),
 }, {